A Brief Overview of an Aluminum Wheel Manufacturer

 There are a multitude of business decisions that this company could be making.
 At the highest level, the president and other executives are always looking to set-up product trials with customers.
 In this situation, the customer provides the manufacturer with specifications such as product specifications and other manufacturing guidelines.
 With this data set-up, quality teams, and project management can plan new product trial runs.
 Project managers will be making decisions on where and when to start running proto-type lines after such trials are approved.
 If they were approved, production managers would wait a contract, then on an order when after the contract is approved.
 The production manager would now start forecasting and making scheduling changes for machine tooling change overs.
 This would allow them to start producing for alternate parts when time allows.

 Not often, but sometimes quality managers would have to decide whether to reject raw materials from being received.
 This decision would occur after the first process (the raw forge de-flashing machine) encountered a certain amount of scrap.
 Other major decisions could involve maintenance, safety, engineering, logistics, supply chain management, and other areas of the company.

 Strategic Level Issues

 Strategic level issues were part of marketing strategy, operations strategy, financial strategy, and IT Strategy.
 One could argue that this company is so large the they may also have a quality/safety strategy.
 Quality and safety is merged into one department to manage (QS 9000) the quality/safety management system.
 One of the main goal was to keep costs down by hiring labor for as cheap as they could get people for.
 Every year they capitalized by maxing out the Work Opportunity Tax Credit by hiring felons and more than likely maxing out the $6,000 credit each year.
-There are a lot of competitors in the area so this plant really have to stay on their toes.
+There are a lot of competitors in the area so this plant really has to stay on there toes.
 Although, their weren't too many plant that machine the wheels as well as polished, washed, and clear coated these products.
 To be competitive they landed as many contracts as possible while taking into consideration delivery costs.